rvennam/istio101/workshop/exercise-3/README.md

 ![](../README_images/fileeditor2.png)

 1. Find the env section near the end of the file.
 Replace YOUR_API_KEY with the API_KEY provided earlier.
-If you did not save this API_KEY, you can find it on the [grant cluster app](https://grant-cluster-kubeconeu.mybluemix.net/).
 YOUR_URL should be edited to be `https://gateway.watsonplatform.net/tone-analyzer/api`.
 Save the file and close the web file browser.

 Note: You may have trouble editing this file with some browsers, particularly Edge.
-Try clicking the name of the file in the top tab, and then moving your cursor and making edits using the arrow keys and keyboard. `ctrl+c` is copy, and `ctrl+v` is paste.
+If you're having trouble, try clicking the name of the file in the top tab, and then moving your cursor and making edits using the arrow keys and keyboard. `ctrl+c` is copy, and `ctrl+v` is paste.

 1. Deploy the analyzer pods and service, using the `analyzer-deployment.yaml` and `analyzer-service.yaml` files found in the `guestbook/v2` directory.
 The analyzer service talks to Watson Tone Analyzer to help analyze the tone of a message.
 Ensure you are still in the `guestbook/v2` directory.